 - Pasting empty values into a field that allows null values pastes a null value.

-- Either the code or description can be used to paste into fields with subtypes or domains.
+- You can use either the code or description to paste into fields with subtypes or domains.

 Insert new rows into a stand-alone table